Kumoyyds/hf_fashion/README.md

 The crew_fashion_color Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

-## How to use it
+## agent information:
 **researcher agent**: doing the market research to understand the trend of color which could be suitable to given product.
 **design_insight_specialist**: making the final decision on the colorway of the provided product.
-**designer**: generating the illustration of the new colorway design
+**designer**: generating the illustration of the new colorway design.
 **design_explainer**: providing the story and philosophy of the new design.

-# how to run it.
+##  how to run it.
 1. `crewai run`
 2. Input your original design and your needs.